alexanderrich/exploration_consumption/doc/journal/paper.md

 continuing to study exploratory choice in the lab, in order to show that present bias simply does or does not exist, may not be most fruitful path for future research.
-A more rewarding route may be to further consider the range of exploratory choices in their true, naturalistic settings, and seek to understand when exploratory choice is treated similarly to intertemporal choice,and when it is not.
+A more rewarding route may be to further consider the range of exploratory choices in their true, naturalistic settings, such as daily shopping habits [@Riefer2017], and seek to understand when exploratory choice is treated similarly to intertemporal choice,and when it is not.
 While field data do not allow the experimental control available in the lab, they would allow researchers to collect data with